vseventer/Lady/README.md

 ## License
 Since Lady is still in development, you should probably test all your ad code before pushing it live.
+Make sure the contract with your ad provider allows you to defer ads.
+I am not responsible for any lawsuits and / or loss of income on your side directly or indirectly related to the usage of this script.

 Lady is written by [Markably] (http://www.markably.com), and is available under the New BSD License.